 Insurance Company Negotiation

 At this stage, you formally file a lawsuit against the at-fault parties and the court becomes involved.
-While settlement negotiations will continue, you and your lawyer will have to comply with the court’s procedural rules and prepare for trial.
+While settlement negotiations will continue, you and your lawyer will have to follow the court’s procedural rules and prepare for trial.

 Filing a Lawsuit